NEST pension fees, charges and contributions explained.

 1. The Annual Management Charge (AMC) — 0.3%

 This is the ongoing fee charged on the total value of your pot each year.
-At 0.3%, it is competitive — below the 0.75% FCA cap on auto-enrolment defaults and in line with low-cost workplace pension providers like Aviva and Scottish Widows.
-On a £50,000 pot, the AMC costs £150 per year.
+At 0.3%, a £50,000 pot would have an AMC of £150 per year before allowing for investment movement and timing.

 2. The Contribution Charge — 1.8%

-This is where NEST differs from every other major UK pension provider.
-Every time money goes into your NEST pot — whether from your own contributions, your employer's contributions, or tax relief — NEST deducts 1.8% before it reaches your pot.
-On a £100 contribution, only £98.20 is invested.
+This is the part that makes NEST unusual.
+Every time new money goes into your NEST pot — whether from your own contributions, your employer's contributions, or tax relief — NEST deducts 1.8% before it reaches your pot.
+On a £100 contribution, £98.20 is invested.

 The contribution charge applies to every pound, every time, with no cap and no reduction for larger contributions.
 It applies equally to employee contributions, employer contributions, and the government tax relief top-up.